PostHog/posthog.com/contents/blog/things-you-can-do-in-posthog.md

 For this you'll want to employ our powerful Cohorts tool by using the "completed event regularly" or "completed an event multiple times" conditions.

-An e-commerce platform might ask for "users who bought an item in 5 out of the last 7 weeks" – we track many things, including users who view dashboards freqently.
+An e-commerce platform might ask for "users who bought an item in 5 out of the last 7 weeks" – we track many things, including users who view dashboards frequently.

 ## 4. Gather user feedback